 In addition to our Dean’s scholarships, for which transfer applicants are automatically considered, there are two additional special scholarship opportunities for incoming transfer students.

 Monmouth chooses to put the majority of our aid dollars toward Dean’s Scholarships and Monmouth grants, to allow students and families to receive the maximum aid award up front and as early as possible in the process.
 However, we do have a select number of additional scholarships for special groups.
-Students interested in auditioning or interviewing for one of our special interest scholarships can sign up to participate virtually in our Special Interest Scholarship Interview and Audition days on November 14 and February 6.
-While students may submit recorded auditions, all interviews/auditions must be completed by February 6 to be considered.
+Students interested in auditioning or interviewing for one of our special interest scholarships can do so as part of a campus visit or your admission counselor to schedule a virtual audition.

 Community and outside scholarships